imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 Note: if you wanted, you could force him to use an **OutOfBoundsStrategy** directly outside of the **Interval**.
 For that you would have to create an **RandomAccessibleInterval** on the **Img**, extend it by an **OutOfBoundsStrategy** and give this as input to the Gaussian convolution.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example6a3.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example6a3.java' %}

 #### Example 6a - Gaussian convolution (variation 4 - with a lower dimensionality)